 Visit for Autumn Aloft

 There’s no better way to take in the spectacular mountain views than with a hot air balloon ride over Park City.
 As you ascend thousands of feet you’ll see the streets of Park City below and the soaring Wasatch Mountains in the distance.
 Park City is so perfect for hot air ballooning that the town even hosts a yearly event dedicated to it.
 Each September, a weekend is set aside for Autumn Aloft when balloonists come from all over the world to show off their special hot air balloons.
-Event festivities are free to spectators and are scheduled to take place at multiple locations around the Park City in mid September 2021 – exact details are yet to be confirmed.
+Event festivities are free to spectators and take place at multiple locations around Park City in mid-September annually.

 Dress up for Howl-O-Ween